plecurie/ReactNativePotterAPI/README.md

 # ReactNative
 Crossplatform application fetching PotterAPI.

-- Use of hooks to handle states and effects (applicatioin color theme)
+- Use of hooks to handle states and effects (application color theme)
 - React Navigation to navigate within different views.
 - Data parsing.